Methods of Proof — Induction

 That brings me to my last point: reading mathematics is much more difficult than conversing about mathematics in person.
 The reason for this is once again cultural.

-Imagine you’re reading someone else’s program, and they’ve defined a number of functions like this (pardon the single-letter variable names, I’m just don’t like “foo” and “bar”).
+Imagine you’re reading someone else’s program, and they’ve defined a number of functions like this (pardon the single-letter variable names; as long as one is willing to be vague I prefer single-letter variable names to “foo/bar/baz”).

 def splice(L):